sobczi/Selenium-Gladiatus/README.md

 ## Future
 * Installator,
 * Buying items from auction house (rings, amulets, boosters, food),
-* Trainigs,
-* Pack and hades costume checkbox,
-* Determine colours of items for sell/extract,
 * Auto-Hades (tried in the past but unssuccesfully, kinda tricky).

 ## Acknowledgments